Lessons from ‘Empowered’ by Marty Cagan and Chris Jones (SVPG)

 Your company’s executives, investors, stakeholders, sales and marketing staff, customer service and customer success staff, and key influencers from across the company and beyond-you need all these people to understand the future you are trying to create.
 Why?
 Because in ways large and small, they will all need to help your vision to reach its full potential.

 Product principles complement the product vision by stating the values and beliefs that are intended to inform the very many product decisions that teams will need to make in designing and building the product (eg the common trade-offs between ease of use and security).
 The principles are a tool for product teams to guide them in their daily work and help with resolving issues that arise by clarifying priorities.
 As such, they form an important part of the strategic context.

-And given that the authors advocate leading with context, not control, they are part of what contribute to empowering teams.
+And given that the authors advocate leading with context, not control, they see product principles as a key contribution to empowering teams.
 This was one point when I was left wanting a bit more.
 I would have appreciated seeing more examples of different principles.
 Perhaps this is because are often not public.
 At Elsevier a couple of years ago we made public four principles underpinning our products that support researchers and research leaders.